chenweikai/Body_Reconstruction_References/README.md

 # Human Body Reconstruction

 There are tremendous amount of papers on human body digitization in recent years.
-Here is my collection of papers organized in a reverse-chronological order.
-Please feel free to edit it to keep it up-to-date.
+Below shows my collection of papers organized in a reverse-chronological order.

 ## Multi-view Reconstruction